fenguoerbian/InformativeCensoring/cran-comments.md

 * win-builder (devel 2020-07-19 r78884 and release 4.0.2)

 ## R CMD check results
-Note about this cran-comments.md file being non-standard.

-Note about possible misspelling of Hsu in DESCRIPTION, but this is correct.
+Note about possible misspelling of Hsu, et, and al, in DESCRIPTION, but these are correct.

-Note "Unable to find GhostScript executable to run checks on size reduction"